Public Engagement: Get Involved in Health-Care Regulation

 The CPSO Council is comprised of nearly 50% of members of the public, appointed by the provincial government to provide a public perspective on the issues and trends that shape the work we do.
 These public members come from a variety of fields and backgrounds: business and finance, academia, public policy and administration, and much more.

-We also require that a certain number of public members sit on our statutory committees, including our Discipline, Quality Assurance, and Registration committees.
+We also require that a certain number of public members sit on our statutory committees, including the Ontario Physicians and Surgeons Discipline Tribunal, and our Quality Assurance and Registration committees.

 To learn more about how you can apply to be appointed to our Council, visit the public appointments page on the Government of Ontario website.